 AstroAl’s Pressure Gauge

-• Battery included; Perfect car accessories gifts for men; Versatile use for cars, trucks, motocycles, bicycles etc
+- Battery included; Versatile use for cars, trucks, motocycles, bicycles etc

 AstroAl’s digital pressure gauge is perfect for ensuring that just the right amount of air pressure is incorporated into your tire.
 It shows immediate reading, so there is no need to read analog gauges.
 It can easily be attached to the valve stem and has a simple on and off button.
 It also has a power-saving feature by automatically shutting down when not used.
 As you can see, it is very portable and can easily fit into your tire repair kit.